10 Best Herbal Essential Oils For Ankylosing Spondylitis

 Herbal essential oils have gained attention as complementary therapies for managing symptoms of ankylosing spondylitis, a chronic inflammatory disease affecting the spine.

-Oils such as eucalyptus, lavender, and peppermint are commonly used for their anti-inflammatory and analgesic properties, which may help reduce pain and stiffness.
-These essential oils can be applied topically through massage or diffusion, offering a natural alternative for some patients seeking non-pharmacological relief.
-However, it is important to consult with a healthcare provider before using them, as some oils may cause skin irritation or interact with medications.
+Oils such as eucalyptus, lavender, and peppermint are often used for their anti-inflammatory and pain-relieving properties.
+These oils can be applied topically through massage or diffusion to help reduce stiffness and discomfort in the affected joints.
+While they are generally considered safe, it is important to dilute them properly and consult with a healthcare provider before use, especially for individuals with sensitive skin or existing medical conditions.

 Table of Contents